Award Compliance

 A bailment agreement is a legal agreement that documents the terms and conditions of property loaned between two entities.
 While title to the property is not transferred, a bailment agreement will document the period of the loan, transfer process, insurance and other relevant conditions of the loan.

-If equipment is going off campus, the Off-Campus Equipment Agreement Form is completed to assist OCG Compliance in determining if a Bailment Agreement is needed once the form is completed.
+If equipment is going off campus, contact the Property Accounting Office.
+OCG Compliancecan assist in determining whether a Bailment Agreement is needed or if there are restrictions.

 Fabrications